devlearning9874/LearningReact/README.md

 Q. What is props?
    Props is special keyword in React which properties, used to pass data from one component to other.
 Data coming from parent component to child component can be modified in child component.

+### Important packages

+    1. Formik:- React hooks and components for hassle-free form validation.
+The world's leading companies use Formik to build forms and surveys in React and React Native.